How Long After a Settlement Do I Get Paid in South Carolina?

 The insurer’s response dictates what happens next.
 If the insurer agrees to your terms, you could resolve your case via that avenue and get a settlement within a few weeks.
 If not, your lawyer can negotiate or file a lawsuit.

-You Could File a Lawsuit
+You Could File a Lawsuit in South Carolina

 The subject of your lawsuit depends on your situation.
 For instance, if insurance doesn’t offer compensation, you could file a lawsuit against the at-fault party.
 You could also sue the insurance company if it violates the terms of your policy agreement.